 Because of the budget concerns that come with producing a period piece, ABC hesitated on picking up Wonder Woman for a second season.
 Seeing the show’s good ratings, CBS made an offer and took over the show starting with season 2.
 CBS continued the continuity of the ABC season but made a few changes.
 Season 2 jumped ahead in time to the present day.
 Diana had gone back to her island for decades after the events of World War II, her aging process slowed by its magic.

 The New Adventures of Wonder Woman (as it was retitled) changed the costume’s eagle design and switched the classic silver bracelets for golden ones.
 The cut of the outfit was altered for a tighter fit that now revealed more skin.
 Likewise, Wonder Woman’s alter ego Diana Prince no longer dressed down to disguise her beauty.

-CBS ran the series to two seasons before cancelling it.
+CBS ran the series to two seasons before canceling it.
 During this time, Wonder Woman occasionally sported specialty outfits, such as a motorcycle bodysuit and a skateboard look for that one time she had to use a skateboard.
 Years later, the Lynda Carter outfits made their ways into comics thanks to writer/artist Phil Jimenez.